 Where the fair values of financial assets and financial liabilities recorded in the consolidated statements of financial position cannot be derived from active markets, they are determined using internal valuation techniques using generally accepted market valuation models.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, estimates are used in establishing fair values.
-These estimates may include considerations of liquidity, volatility, and correlation (see Note 25).
+These estimates may include considerations of liquidity, volatility, and correlation (Note 25).

-4. Cash and Cash Equivalents
+4. Cash

-2016 2015
+2017 2016

-Cash on hand P1,064,906 ₽1,144,906
+Cash on hand ₽1,179,586 ₽1,064,906

-Cash in banks 139,385,531 1,713,856,697
+Cash in banks 625,059,721 139,385,531

-Cash equivalents 500,000,000

-P140,450,437 ₽2,215,001,603
+₽626,239,307 ₽140,450,437